-- (1) The Authority is established as a body corporate with perpetual succession and a common seal. - (2) The functions of the Authority are, except where this Act specifies otherwise, limited to the islandsisland of Rarotonga and Aitutaki.
+- (1) The Authority is established as a body corporate with perpetual succession and a common seal. - (2) The functions of the Authority are, except where this Act specifies otherwise, limited to the island of Rarotonga.

 8 Functions of Authority

 The Authority has the following general functions: